 Cocaine is not a new drug.
 People in South America have chewed and ingested coca leaves for thousands of years.
-The leaves offer a mild, but stimulating effect for ritual, physiological and social purposes.
+The leaves offer a mild, but the stimulating effect for ritual, physiological and social purposes.
 The medicinal properties of the leaves were even used to treat various ailments.

 Word spread of the wondrous effects of the coca leaves.
 Before long, researchers all over the world were studying the plant.
 In the 1850s, research was finally able to isolate the magical compound in the coca leaves.
 They named it cocaine.

-FUN FACT: Pure cocaine was an active ingredient in many elixirs of the early 1900s.
+Pure cocaine was an active ingredient in many elixirs of the early 1900s.
 It was even an ingredient that could be found in the early formulations of Coca-Cola®.

 For years, cocaine was considered to be a “wonder drug”.
 Western doctors were prescribing the drug left and right to treat all kinds of ailments.
 The drug was accessible to people of all social classes, and it was romanticized by the movie industry.

 As more and more people used cocaine, the side effects of cocaine misuse and abuse become more and more clear.
-By 1912, the dangers of cocaine abuse was undeniable.
+By 1912, the dangers of cocaine abuse were undeniable.
 The American government officially banned the drug by 1922.

 From Cocaine to Crack